We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Best for ancestry: Ancestry DNA

 - Best ancestry kit for budget: MyHeritage DNA

 What is your ancestry?
 How does your genetic makeup impact your overall health?
-Do you carry certain genes that make you more prone to developing certain health conditions?
+Do you carry certain genes that may make you more likely to develop certain health conditions?